Financial education (#InsureWisely)

 Partnership EYP

 Insurance Europe partners with the European Youth Parliament (EYP) to encourage open dialogue between young people and the insurance sector.
-This partnership has included debates on pensions, an innovation lab bringing together young people from across Europe, and a large-scale survey exploring views on insurance and financial education.
+This partnership has included debates on pensions, an innovation lab bringing together young people from across Europe, and a large-scale survey on views about insurance and financial education.
 The collaboration has helped identify both opportunities and challenges in making insurance simpler, smarter and more relevant to younger generations.

 Publications